Tykejmi/E-shop/README.md

 - JS

 ## Credits
-- This project was made as challange from frontendpractice.com.
-The task was to replicate functionality of monogramcc.com/shop/ but with changed design.
+- This project was made as challange from [Frontendpractice.com](https://www.frontendpractice.com/projects).The task was to replicate functionality of [Monogram E-shp](https://monogramcc.com/shop/) but with changed design.
-- All images are from pexels.com (hence some of them are little thematicly weird)
+- All images are from Pexels.com[https://www.pexels.com/] (hence some of them are little thematicly weird)
-- All icons are from boxicons.com
+- All icons are from [Boxicons.com](https://boxicons.com/)